Tailings Management

 Focused on Continual Improvement

-In addition to Global Tailings Standard (GISTM), we also work in partnership with numerous local, national and international organizations to support improvements in tailings and mine waste management across our industry, including:
+In addition to Global Tailings Standard (GISTM), we work in partnership with numerous local, national and international organizations to support improvements in tailings and mine waste management across our industry, including:

 • International Council on Mining and Metals (ICMM): A global industry association that represents leading international mining and metals companies.
 In 2021, ICMM released its Tailings Good Practice Guide which built upon the 2016 Tailings Governance Framework and Position Statement.
-ICMM also released a Conformance Protocol in 2021 to allow member companies an implementation pathway for the Global Standard noted above (GISTM).
+ICMM also released a Conformance Protocol in 2021 to provide member companies an implementation pathway for the Global Standard noted above (GISTM).

 • Association of Professional Engineers and Geoscientists of British Columbia: As a member company, Teck was a reviewer for the guideline for the requirements of foundation investigations for dams that was issued in 2016.

-• Australian Research Council: In 2017, Teck became part of an initial three-year applied research program, along with four universities in Australia and several other mining companies, focused on finding more effective tools for predicting and avoiding tailings facility failures.
+• Australian Research Council: In 2017, Teck became part of an applied research program, along with four universities in Australia and several other mining companies, focused on finding more effective tools for predicting and avoiding tailings facility failures.

 • Canadian Dam Association: As a member of the Association, Teck’s senior technical leaders have provided input to industry guidance on best practices.